 Each person deserves to be treated as a unique individual.
 Each person deserves respect.
 Yet, the roads must remain safe to drive; otherwise, you and your loved one could experience a lifetime of regret.

-For the entire article at Johns Hopkins, please click on 15 Warning Signs that it’s Time to Stop Driving.
+For the entire article at Health After 50 (was Johns Hopkins), please click on 15 Warning Signs that it’s Time to Stop Driving.

 On a personal note…